craftedbyed/rp2040-zero-attiny85-isp-programmer/README.md

 Pin 1 (PB5) ◄── RESET (GP5)
 ```

-> Keep wires short — a few centimetres on a breadboard is fine.
+> Keep wires short.
+A couple of inches on a breadboard is fine.
 No pull-up resistors or decoupling caps are strictly needed for bench programming, but a 100 nF cap between VCC and GND on the ATtiny85 doesn't hurt.
+In fact, I recommend it.

 ---